aws-samples/generative-ai-application-builder-on-aws-plugin-sample-vector-databases/README.md

 note: Once deployed, In the parameter store, you can toggle between Kendra and OpenSearch ("KnowledgeBaseType":"OpenSearch") for the parameter to test the differences between Kendra and Amazon OpenSearch.

+## Testing
+Once deployed, you can get the UI url from the "Outputs" tab of the cloudformation stack.
+In the conversation interface, you can enter sagemaker related questions and receive responses.
+For example, "What is Sagemaker Model Monitor?"

 ## Cleanup

 - Delete the cloudformation stacks